 How do you make your resume ATS-friendly to get to the oh-so-desired interviewing stage?
 Which ATS-compliant resume template should you use to ensure it’s still a great read for the actual human recruiter?
 We have the answers.

 This article will show you:

-- What an ATS is and how it works.
+- What an ATS-friendly resume is and how you create one.